On Receiving News of the War

 On Receiving News of the War is a poem by Isaac Rosenberg which he wrote after hearing of the outbreak of World War I while in Cape Town, South Africa.
 Unusually, it takes an anti-war stance in contrast to much of the initial patriotic poetry produced during the early months of the war.

 This poem was published in 1922, in London.
-It was one of his most famous poetries, but it did not gain success until 1948.
+It was one of his most famous poems, but it did not gain success until 1948.

 The poem

 Snow is a strange white word.